The measuring systems of the wire tension for the MEG II Drift Chamber by means of the resonant frequency technique: Measurements and results

-The main difference between the wires is the saturation value of the resonant frequency $\left( \nu_{r,0} + \nu_{r,1} \right)$.
-In figure \ref{fig:allfreqversustime} we show the difference between the measured frequency and the function $\nu_{r} \left( T \right)$ computed according to Equation \ref{eq:freqversustempcalib} as a function of time for all wires superimposed.
+In figure \ref{fig:allfreqversustime} we show the difference between the measured frequency and the function $\nu_{r} \left( T \right)$ as a function of time for all wires superimposed.

-We used the coefficients deduced from the fits shown in figure \ref{fig:tempfreqcalib} to calculate the temperature dependence of the frequency in period a) according to Equation \ref{eq:freqversustempcalib}, while for period c), even if the average temperature was higher than $T_{min}$, we replaced the function $\nu_{r} \left( T \right)$ with the saturation constant $\left( \nu_{r,0} + \nu_{r,1} \right)$, according to the experimental distributions in figure \ref{fig:tempfreq}.
+We used the coefficients deduced from the fits shown in figure \ref{fig:tempfreqcalib} to calculate the temperature dependence of the frequency in periods a) and b) according to equation \ref{eq:freqversustempcalib}, while for period c), even if the average temperature was higher than $T_{min}$, we used the saturation constant $\left( \nu_{r,0} + \nu_{r,1} \right)$ plus a correction $\sim 0.1$~{\rm Hz}, according to the experimental distributions in figure \ref{fig:tempfreq}; finally for period d) we applied the linear correction quoted above and determined by fitting individual plots.
 The effect of introducing the temperature corrections is to recover the expected behaviour of the resonant frequency of all wires with time: an initial, exponential decrease due to the wire creeping, followed by an almost stable resonant frequency.
 Note that points corresponding to individual wires superimpose very well, confirming that different wires have a different saturation value, i.e. each one has its own resonant frequency, but the same relaxation time.
 In figure \ref{fig:allfreqversustime} one can observe a possible modulation with time of the resonant frequency.
 This can suggest that temperature corrections need to be refined or that other effects should be taken into account.
 We checked if the possible modulation pattern is correlated with the room humidity which is monitored together with the temperature, but no signs of correlations were observed.
 Nevertheless, the maximum amplitude of resonant frequency oscillations is at level of $0.3~{\rm Hz}$.
-Table \ref{tab:reson} shows that a $0.3~{\rm Hz}$ uncertainty on the resonant frequency corresponds to a $\left( 0.1 \div 0.2\right)~{\rm g}$ uncertainty on the wire tension, which matches very well our requirement of an uncertainty $< 0.5~{\rm g}$, as explained in section $3$.
+Table \ref{tab:reson} shows that a $0.3~{\rm Hz}$ uncertainty on the resonant frequency corresponds to a $\left( 0.1\textendash0.2\right)~{\rm g}$ uncertainty on the wire tension, which matches very well our requirement of an uncertainty $< 0.5~{\rm g}$, as explained in section $3$.
+There are few points with huge error bars, due to sporadic instabilities of one wire which made the resonance signal barely visible above the background and then the quality of the lineshape fit very poor.